Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 So I’m going to jump right in and start with what not to do in landing page design.
-I won’t name the company that this page belongs to, and not to hurt any feelings, but this landing page is horrible.
+I won’t name the company that this page belongs to.
+Not to hurt any feelings, but this landing page is horrible.

 Starting from the top – what am I requesting a demo for?
 Maybe I’m a branded search and I already know what you’re offering, but most people won’t.
 Assume that people won’t know.